Islamic Foundation of Toronto: History

-On March 16, 2020, all facilities were closed indefinitely due to the coronavirus pandemic in Ontario.
-The foundation announced that "no prayers will take place until further notice" citing Ontario's Chief Medical Officer of Health's recommendation to close places of worship.
-Following the rollout of COVID-19 vaccines, the foundation received a $125,000 grant from the Public Health Agency of Canada's Immunization Partnership Fund to promote vaccine uptake through influencers and community leaders.
+On March 16, 2020, all facilities were closed indefinitely due to the COVID-19 pandemic.
+The Foundation announced that "no prayers will take place until further notice" citing Ontario's Chief Medical Officer of Health's recommendation to close places of worship.
+Following the rollout of COVID-19 vaccines, the Foundation received a $125,000 grant from the Public Health Agency of Canada's Immunization Partnership Fund to promote vaccine uptake through influencers and community leaders.

 Activities and organization

 The Islamic Community Centre is accessible by public transportation and is open for the five daily prayers.
 The Friday congregation prayer is attended by almost 2,000 worshippers.
 The full-time school has a qualified staff with over 300 students from Junior Kindergarten to grade eight.
 More than four hundred students attend the evening and weekend Islamic classes.

 The governing body of the Islamic Foundation is an elected Majlis consisting of seven members.
 To ensure accountability, there is also an elected board of trustees which holds the title to the property and advises the Majlis.
 The audited accounts are published yearly, and the books and meetings are open to the members, as required by the constitution of the foundation.
-Nonetheless, the Majlis has been known to have issues with transparency and has been accused of selfish practices, especially due to the recent sudden shut down of the high school.
+Nonetheless, the Majlis has been known to have issues with transparency and has been accused of selfish practices, especially due to the 2017 sudden shut down of the high school.